jorgesarabia/flutter_quotes/README.md

 Each call to [ZenQuotes](https://zenquotes.io/api/) to get the today quote receives the same quote until the next day, so there is no need to call the server more than once a day.
 To avoid this, a cache has been implemented that only calls the server if necessary.

 # Technical aspects
-In this project, the DDD architecture was implemented and the BLoC pattern was used for state management.
+In this project, the hexagonal architecture was implemented and the BLoC pattern was used for state management.

 ### Packages
 Package | What it solves